Stephen Amell: 2012–2020: Arrow

 In January 2012, Amell was cast as Oliver Queen in The CW series Arrow, based on the DC Comics superhero of the same name.
-This series and role led to Amell appearing as the character on other superhero series on the network as part of the growing Arrowverse, including The Flash, Legends of Tomorrow and Supergirl, as well as the CW Seed webseries Vixen.
+This series and role led to Amell appearing as the character on other superhero series on the network as part of the growing Arrowverse, including The Flash, Legends of Tomorrow, Supergirl, and Batwoman, as well as the CW Seed webseries Vixen.

 Amell co-starred in Teenage Mutant Ninja Turtles: Out of the Shadows (released on June 3, 2016) as vigilante "Casey Jones".
 Amell announced in May 2017 that he would be participating on a special celebrity edition of American Ninja Warrior.
 Amell demonstrated great physical abilities which was reflective of his athleticism in his portrayal of Oliver Queen.
 In 2017, he took part in the directorial debut of former Heartland co-star Michelle Morgan, a short film entitled Mi Madre, My Father, playing the estranged father of a six-year-old girl.
 Morgan raised funds for the production through a crowdfunding campaign.
 The film premiered at the 2018 Cannes Film Festival.

 In March 2019, Amell announced the end of Arrow with its eighth and final season, which premiered in October 2019 and concluded in January 2020.

 2020–present: Post-Arrow

 His first post-Arrow project was announced in August 2019 as Heels, a Starz drama series set in the world of independent professional wrestling.
 In December of the same year, it was announced that short-form streaming platform Quibi were developing a spin-off series starring Amell and his cousin Robbie Amell, developed from their crowd-funded film Code 8.
+In September 2023, Heels was canceled after two seasons.
+In February 2024, Stephen Amell was cast as Ted Black in the upcoming NBC pilot Suits LA, based on the USA Network original series Suits.
+On July 19, 2024, Suits LA has ordered to series by NBC.

+Amell has also been announced as playing Henry Roland, a police officer, in the forthcoming Crave crime drama series Underbelly.